 What Do The Reviews Say?

-If you’re looking to rent a luxury vehicle for a decent price, Turo is a decent competitor with the big name rental companies.
+- The blogger writes that If you’re looking to rent a high-quality vehicle at a decent price,, say like a BMW, Turo is a good peer to peer car sharing service to choose, as they are competitive price-wise with big name rental companies.

-Coordinating with an owner is a little more work than a general rental would be, which may not appeal to some.
+- Coordinating with an owner is a little more work with Turo than a general rental would be, which may not appeal to some.

-Because of added fees (insurance protection, gas, delivery fees), the listed price may not be reflective of your actual total.
+- Because of added fees (insurance protection, gas), the listed price may not be reflective of your actual total.

 Summary: How Do HyreCar and Turo Compare?

-Turo is meant to be a substitute for your regular car rental service, which might make it a good choice for a weekend drive or a business trip, but makes it less ideal if you’re hoping to use it to make money with Uber or Lyft.
+Turo is meant to be a substitute for your regular car rental service, which might make it a good choice for a weekend drive or a business trip, but makes it less ideal if you’re hoping to use it to make money with Uber or Lyft for weeks or months at a time.
 There are two main reasons for this: